plibin-vub/uk-districts/README.md

 ##Commute data
 * Census data was available on the district level (2011), for the entire UK, from the dataset WU03UK at https://www.nomisweb.co.uk
 * A query to obtain the required fields from WU03UK, was formulated after personal communication with the support service of NOMIS (commute/NOMIS-commute-emails.pdf), the description of the query is in commute/query.txt
-* a commute matrix was stored in uk.matrix.csv, which contains:
+* a UK commute matrix was stored in uk.matrix.csv, which contains:
 - interactions between all districts (including Northern-Ireland)
 - special fields: "Mainly work at or from home", "No fixed place", "Offshore installation", "Outside UK"
-* to obtain a mainland commute matrix (i.e., without Northern-Ireland), without these special fields, run: commute/mainland\_simple.py uk.matrix.csv > mainland.matrix.csv
+* to obtain a GB commute matrix (i.e., without Northern-Ireland), without these special fields, run: commute/mainland\_simple.py uk.matrix.csv > gb-simple.matrix.csv
 * to compute the outgoing commuters per district, use the script commute/compute_outgoing_commute.py

 ##Census data